abdrahmansoltan/Learning-Notes/JavaScript/02-OOP.md

 - _notes_

+  1. There're no **classes** in Javascript, this is just **syntactic sugar**
-  1. Classes are NOT hoisted
+  2. Classes are NOT hoisted
-  2. Classes are first-class citizens
+  3. Classes are first-class citizens
-  3. Classes are executed in strict mode
+  4. Classes are executed in strict mode

 ### `getter` & `setter`

 - `getter` :
   - show a method as a property
   - get value out of an object by writing a property instead of writing a method
 - `setter` :